- Home›

 Upon successful completion of this course, students should be able to:

-Implement multiple approaches to learning and teaching.
+Implement multiple approaches to learning and teaching with an emphasis on the play continuum.

 Design classrooms that are inclusive for diverse learners including differences in age, development, culture and linguistics.

-Develop and implement effective classroom management strategies.
+Develop and implement effective classroom management strategies that promote positive teacher/child interactions.

 Prerequisite: ECE 140.